Derimarg/code-command/README.md

   git clone git@github.com:Derimarg/code-command.git
   ```

-- After cloned the repository, create your own repository, copy the files to your repository and type in your terminal the follow commands.
+- After cloning the repository, create your own repository, copy the files to your repository and type the following commands in your terminal.

   ```
   git status